TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 terminated for you.

-To attribute make sure you have my name in the credits and/or state credits go to my name (Sam W) and hyperlink my name to the website `twopizza9621536.github.io` and the image or the caption of the image to the link to the page of the source material.
+To attribute make sure you have my name in the credits and/or state credits go to my name (Samuel Wu) and hyperlink my name to the website `twopizza9621536.github.io` and the image or the caption of the image to the link to the page of the source material.
 Add the license notice and the link of the [CC BY-SA 4.0][1] license as part